The Crimean War’s White Sea Theatre, 1854

 British and Dutch shipping had been accessing Russia for trade through this area since the late sixteenth century – indeed the Dutch navigator Willem Barents (1550 – 1597) had given his name to the sea north of which forms part of the Arctic Ocean.
 Arkhangelsk, a major city at the southern end of the White Sea had remained a major trading port ever since.
 Murmansk, at the head of the Kola inlet further to the west, also had port facilities, though minor.

 When Britain and France entered the war in early 1854 to support the Turks, who had already been fighting the Russians for several months, the decision was taken to send a small Royal Navy squadron to harry Russian presence in these northern waters by attacking shipping and forts.
 The Russian Navy had no significant presence in the area and weather conditions in winter made it advisable to confine operations to the summer months.

-Ommanney’s squadron consisted of the 26-gun frigate HMS Eurydice and two near-identical steam sloops, HMS Miranda and HMS Brisk, carrying 15 and 16 guns respectively.
+The squadron sent against Russia in 1854 under Ommanney’s command consisted of the 26-gun frigate HMS Eurydice and two near-identical steam sloops, HMS Miranda and HMS Brisk, carrying 15 and 16 guns respectively.
 The 910-ton, 140-foot Eurydice carried sail only and though she entered service in 1843 she was little different to frigates of the Revolutionary and Napoleonic War eras.
-Her ultimate fate was to be a tragic one (a separate blog will deal with this in the future), but at the time of the White Sea expedition that still lay some three decades in the future.
-All her guns were truck-mounted 32-pounder muzzle loaders, no different to those in service at Trafalgar.
+Her ultimate fate was to be a tragic one (Click here to read a separate article about this) but at the time of the White Sea expedition that still lay some three decades in the future.
+All her guns were truck-mounted 32-pounder muzzleloaders, no different to those in service at Trafalgar some fifty years before.